I have a preference for sensitive men and would like to help women know how to approach them.

 I think the reason why women may think this is down to them being used to and expecting men to play their classic provider role and jump through hoops for women just for being female.
 Young women in particular, are used to men going to extensive trouble for them and accept it as a normal way of interaction between the genders.
 When a man comes along who won’t perform all those tricks just because of gender expectations, they will get the false impression that this man is being selfish, even if he’s not.
 When you’re used to getting special treatment all your life (and the majority of women are) then getting equal treatment feels very unfair.

-4) Feminine Men Make Bad Boyfriends or Husbands
+Myth #4: Feminine Men Make Bad Boyfriends or Husbands

 This one’s a whopper.
-If anything makes a good long term partner then it’s someone who levels with you and treats you as a peer.
+If anything makes a good long-term partner then it’s someone who levels with you and treats you as a peer.
 And this is a feature that seems inherent in feminine men.
 Yes, I know, the exciting erotic rush often comes from the raw nature of male meets female as opposites.
-But such a rush doesn’t do much for long term stability.
+But such a rush doesn’t do much for long-term stability.
 Besides, having common interests is one of the best pointers for a good relationship.
-I’m sure I’m not the only one who shudders when imagining the old fashioned cliché relationship of the rugged-football-watching-beer-belly and the gossiping-beauty-salon-squatting-housewife.
+I’m sure I’m not the only one who shudders when imagining the old-fashioned cliché relationship of the rugged-football-watching-beer-belly and the gossiping-beauty-salon-squatting-housewife.

-5) Masculine Men Are Better Protectors
+Myth #5: Masculine Men Are Better Protectors

 That’s more of a wild guess I think and has no meaning really.
-Does anyone really think that being masculine means you’re somehow bullet proof?
-Or that a masculine man will keep you from a car accident or from getting cancer or any of the other big risks that we have in our day to day lives?
+Does anyone really think that being masculine means you’re somehow bulletproof?
+Or that a masculine man will keep you from a car accident or from getting cancer or any of the other big risks that we have in our day-to-day lives?
 In fact, I personally feel safer in the presence of feminine men.
 Besides, in modern times, the best kind of protection a man can offer is financial security and today’s women are often financially independent and do not need that from a man.
 So why not lift that burden from men and learn to love them for other qualities?

 Women have greatly expanded their horizon of existence in the last two generations.
 Why is it that we seem to not want men to do the same?
 Society seems terrified by men who go beyond their classical gender role of provider and protector.
 All the more reason for you guys to explore this new life that’s available to you.